Three Key Considerations for Commercial and Market Access Teams

 These challenges result in a need for market access insights to be incorporated into the commercialization process and shared with the field team.
 The market data needed for collaboration between commercial and market access teams oftentimes is not shared or used for optimizing the product launch strategy.
 For instance, pre-launch activities need to be focused on preparing for conversations and deciding what engagement mechanisms are needed to target key customers.
 Therefore, commercial teams need to have ongoing conversations with market access teams to receive the necessary insights.

 2. Value from a different perspective

 The second of the powerful three is understanding value from a different perspective.
 With the increased trend towards value-based healthcare, market access teams that are heavily collaborating with commercial teams will give a new perspective and influence on the commercial strategy.
-Through increasing visibility into market data with enhanced business intelligence capabilities, market access teams are able to gauge what will be perceived as most valuable, which will make for stronger engagement strategies for the field.
+Through increasing visibility into market data with enhanced business intelligence capabilities, market access teams can gauge what will be perceived as most valuable, which will make for stronger engagement strategies for the field.

-Their higher level perspective will help commercial teams align their messaging and targeting strategies accordingly.
+Their higher-level perspective will help commercial teams align their messaging and targeting strategies accordingly.
 Driving these types of conversations is imperative to get ahead of the competition.
 Especially, engaging with stakeholders and payers early on will help pharma companies bypass access barriers through collaborating on the different value propositions that arise from real-world data (RWD).